To our valued guests:

 - Frequent hand washing; more cautious handling of foods, beverages, utensils, etc.; and paying close attention to any new standards as directed by state and local agencies are all additional measures the staff will take for every cruise.

-- Tables and seating areas will be rearranged to adhere to the six foot social distancing guidelines.
+- Tables and seating areas will be rearranged to adhere to the three foot social distancing guidelines.

-- We will remind guests to adhere to the CDC’s guidelines on safe social distancing including maintaining six feet from other parties and remind you to wash your hand often, use provided hand sanitizer stations, avoid handshakes, and most importantly have fun while cruising with us.
+- We will remind guests to adhere to the CDC’s guidelines on safe social distancing including maintaining three feet from other parties and remind you to wash your hands often, use provided hand sanitizer stations, avoid handshakes, and most importantly have fun while cruising with us.

 Guests may have the following questions:

 - Are masks required?
-In the lower level, giftshop, enclosed areas, masks are required in the state of Wisconsin due to the Governor’s order.
+In the lower level, giftshop, enclosed areas, while retrieving food on meal cruises, masks are required in the state of Wisconsin due to the Governor’s order and the Federal Coast Guard’s Vessel Mask Mandate.

 - Are masks required if we’re on the upper deck or outside?
 In the open areas, masks are optional.
 We do urge guests to wear them for safety purposes, but they are not required in open areas.